Homebase kitchens

 You can also see how Homebase was rated for its kitchen installation service, and read comments from Homebase kitchen owners.

-If you're not a Which? member, you can take out a trial subscription to Which? for instant access.
+If you're not a Which? member, you can take out a £1 Which? trial for instant access.

 Visit our page on the best and worst kitchen brands to see how Homebase kitchens compare with other brands.